-- There will be no more "early bird" shopping hours to allow more time for cleaning and re-stocking of our stores.
+- "Early Bird" shopping hours have been rescinded to allow more time for cleaning and re-stocking of our stores.

 - Please note that each commissary location in coordination with their installation leadership may need to implement purchase limitations on products to ensure that DeCA can meet the increased requirements and take care of all of our valued patrons.
 Our commissary team is working very hard on a daily basis to re-stock the shelves as the supplies are delivered.
 Once again, we appreciate your support and patience during this period.

-- Plexiglass shields are being installed in all checkout lanes as a protective measure.
+- Plexiglass shields have been installed in all checkout lanes as a protective measure.

 - Please consider using bank-issued credit and debit, MILITARY STAR or gift cards instead of cash.
 Cash-back and check-cashing transactions may be limited during this time.

-- Our store employees will be provided with PPE (gloves and face coverings); however, employees can also use their own.
+- Our store employees are provided with PPE (gloves and face coverings); however, employees can also use their own.

-- Effective April 10, commissaries expanded its face covering requirement to include customers or anyone else entering a commissary.
+- The Commissary face covering requirement includes customers or anyone else entering a commissary.
 This guidance does not supersede the existing installation policies.
 It applies to all agency stores and other facilities worldwide where no local directive has yet been issued.

 Fraudulent Coronavirus Treatments

 The FDA recently released a Consumer Update about fraudulent coronavirus tests, vaccines, and treatments.
 According to FDA, "Fraudulent COVID-19 products can come in many varieties, including dietary supplements and other foods, as well as products claiming to be tests, drugs, medical devices, or vaccines."